U.S. Route 70 in North Carolina: Interstate 42 (Clayton to Morehead City)

-A 5 mi section of US 70 at Wilson's Mills, connecting to the Clayton Bypass in the west will be upgraded to a freeway for an estimated $31 million.
-The plan calls for US 70 to be carried on a bridge over Wilson Mills Road while a bridge will carry Swift Creek Road over US 70.
-Interchanges will be made at both roads and a connector road paralleling US 70 between the two roads will also be built.
-Construction was planned to begin in 2020 and finish around 2022.
-However, COVID-19 funding issues postponed the awarding of the construction contract from September 2020 to March 2021.
-Construction officially began on May 12, 2021, and is expected to be completed by the middle of Fall 2024.
-The Swift Creek Road exit was partially opened to traffic in Spring 2024.

 Smithfield/Selma improvements

 Improvements are in the planning stages for the 13.8 mi segment of US 70 between Wilson's Mills and Princeton.
 Some of this section is already a freeway but will require improvements to bring it up to interstate standards and add an interchange with I-95.
 Adding the interchange will require shifting I-95, which is going to be widened in this area, 2,000 ft east to incorporate the new changes.
 This proposed project is still in the study phase and not currently budgeted nor does it have a timeline for completion.
 I-95 and US 70 Business Route (exit 95) is being reconstructed though.

 Princeton Bypass to Goldsboro Bypass

 The existing Princeton Bypass eastward to the Goldsboro Bypass will be improved to interstate standards, which is estimated to cost $170 million.
 The 6.7 mi project for the upgrade of US 70 will be done in two parts: the first will be in the Princeton area between US 70A to North Pearl Street/Edwards Roads (construction is scheduled to start in 2025) with second part starting there and ending at the Goldsboro Bypass (construction is scheduled to start in 2028).
 Currently, project funding has been suspended by NCDOT due to agency's budget issues.
 The agency is currently working with state legislators to find alternative sources of revenue.